-Recently, it has come to light that Littleton's zoning code, specifically in regards to commercial mobile radio service, is in need of an update to bring the code into compliance with current state and federal regulations around wireless telecommunication facilities.
-Also, the city has been approached by wireless telecommunication providers and infrastructure providers regarding the deployment of wireless communications within city rights-of-way.
-The current code also does not address how to manage such requests.
+Littleton's zoning code, specifically in regards to commercial mobile radio service, needs updating to comply with state and federal regulations regarding Wireless Communication Facilities (WCF).
+In addition, the city has been approached by wireless telecommunication and infrastructure providers interested in deployment of wireless communications within city rights-of-way.
+The current code does not address how to manage such requests.

-In 2009, the Federal Communications Commission (FCC) adopted a "Report and Order" known as the "Shot Clock Order" interpreting Section 332 of the Telecommunications Act of 1996.
+In 2009, the Federal Communications Commission (FCC) adopted a Report and Order known as the "Shot Clock Order" interpreting Section 332 of the Telecommunications Act of 1996.
 The Shot Clock Order requires that the local jurisdiction must act on an application for the collocation of additional antennas to existing infrastructure within ninety (90) days and an application for the construction of new infrastructure within one-hundred and fifty (150) days.
 The proposed code changes implement the Shot Clock Order.